nebulab/playbook/sviluppo/design.md

 - [Gratisography](http://www.gratisography.com)
 - [Life Of Pix](http://www.lifeofpix.com)

-### Placeholder
+### Placeholders

-- [placekitten](http://placekitten.com): Un servizio veloce e semplice grazie al quale è possibile scaricare immagini di gatti da usare per il proprio design o per il proprio codice.
+- [placekitten](http://placekitten.com): A fast and simple service that allows you to
+  download pictures of cats to be used for your design or code.

 ### Style guide

-- [Styleguide](http://livingstyleguide.devbridge.com/): Un tool per creare style guide interattive.
+- [Styleguide](http://livingstyleguide.devbridge.com/): A tool for creating interactive style guides.